VoHieu2402/PGPortfolio_VNStocks/README.md

     - <b>replay_buffer.py</b>: The database used to stores experiences in the form of tuples <i>(state_portfolio, action, reward, next_state_portfolio, state_benchmark, next_state_benchmark, prev_action, prev_pf, prev_bm, pre_each_asset)</i>, representing the agent's interactions with the environment at different time steps.
     - <b>policy.py</b>: The policy that select actions using actor network.
     - <b>agent.py</b>: An agent that interacts with an environment with the goal of learning optimal actions to maximize cumulative rewards over time.
 It is responsible for making decisions, taking actions, and learning from the consequences of those actions.
+- <b>train.py</b> During the training process, the agent undergoes 1000 episodes, each involving the management of a portfolio comprising 14 distinct stocks and cash to maximize the final risk-adjusted return.
+In each episode, there are 60 time steps, equivalent to a period of 2 months.
+- <b>test.py</b> The tested agent evaluates the portfolio management strategy over a period comprising 112 time steps.
+Additionally, visualizations are generated in this file.

 ## New contributions to the original architecture